 Cancun is kind of like Mexico-lite or Mexico for the masses.
-It is famous as a party destination with nightclubs, a gleaming Hotel Zone and plenty of bars.
-Cancun is a whole lot of beach-side fun where everyone from retirees to Spring Breakers comes to let their hair down.
+It’s famous as a party destination with nightclubs, plenty of bars, and the vibrant Hotel Zone.
+Cancun is a popular destination where people come to let their hair down.

-There is more to Cancun though.
-Being located close to coral reefs, jungles, and ancient Maya ruins (hello, Chichen Itza), there are actually tons of things to do in Cancun.
+There’s a lot more to Cancun than just nightlife, however.
+Being located close to coral reefs, jungles, and ancient Maya ruins, there are actually tons of things to do in Cancun.

 Top Things to Do in Cancun

 Backpacking Mexico isn’t complete without a stopover in Cancun.
 If you’re short for time, check out the table below for our top picks of the unmissable things to do in Cancún!

 Take a dip in the natural pools for an unforgettable Cancun travel experience!

 Take part in a purifying shamanic ceremony in a real temazcal.

 Explore the Jungle in the Dead of Night

 Zip-line and ATV your way through the jungle as it comes to life.